 This grant, also known as the Higher Education Award and Freedom of Choice Award, is awarded to Indiana residents with financial need who complete the FASFA application by March 10.
-In addition, in order to receive the maximum possible award, students must successfully complete the following minimum number of credit hours:
+In addition, in order to receive the maximum possible award, students must successfully complete a minimum of 24 credit hours per academic year.